Quick answer

 May be less serious

-A few bubbles after a coolant top-up, coolant change or repair may simply be air leaving the system.
+A few bubbles after a coolant top-up, coolant change, radiator repair or hose replacement may be trapped air leaving the system.

 More concerning